 Outpatient Prescription Drug Benefits What Is the Amount You Pay?
-This May Include a Copayment, Coinsurance or Both Description and Supply Limits pharmacy.
-Be sure your Physician writes your Prescription Order or Refill for a 90-day supply, not a 30-day supply with three refills.
+This May Include a Copayment, Coinsurance or Both Description and Supply Limits your Physician writes your Prescription Order or Refill for a 90- day supply, not a 30- day supply with three refills.